oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 3 Task 4 Step 5](images/nodejstfr13.png =60%x*)

-    The results we see when using the Sentence Transformers embedding model have nothing to do with "New Zealand", though they are geographic locations, so one could argue there is a minor correlation here.
+    The results we see when using the Transformers.js embedding model have nothing to do with "New Zealand", though they are geographic locations, so one could argue there is a minor correlation here.

 ## Task 4: Changing embedding models

   1. Just as we have done with the embedding models from other vendors, let's experiment with changing the Sentence Transformer embedding model.

   In this instance we will see what happens when we use a multilingual embedding model.
-We will switch from *"sentence-transformers/all-MiniLM-L6-v2"* to *"intfloat/multilingual-e5-large"*.
+We will switch from *"Xenova/all-MiniLM-L6-v2"* to *"Xenova/multilingual-e5-large"*.
 This embedding model not only supports English, but also other languages including: German, Spanish, Japanese, Russian, Thai, etc

   To switch embedding models you will need to comment out the line:

-    *embedding\_model = "sentence-transformers/all-MiniLM-L6-v2"*
+    *embedding\_model = *"Xenova/all-MiniLM-L6-v2"*

   and uncomment the line:

-    *embedding\_model = "intfloat/multilingual-e5-large"*.
+    *embedding\_model = "Xenova/multilingual-e5-large"*.

    To make this switch we will need to change the embedding model in both the programs: